paulfioravanti/three_little_pigs/README.md

 [![Code Climate](https://codeclimate.com/github/paulfioravanti/three_little_pigs/badges/gpa.svg)](https://codeclimate.com/github/paulfioravanti/three_little_pigs)
 [![Test Coverage](https://codeclimate.com/github/paulfioravanti/three_little_pigs/badges/coverage.svg)](https://codeclimate.com/github/paulfioravanti/three_little_pigs/coverage)

-The version of the story presented here is an adaptation of [the original story](http://www.authorama.com/english-fairy-tales-16.html), shortened down, and changed to fit the flow of a computer program.
+This is the story of The Three Little Pigs, in Ruby.
+It is adaptated from the
+[the original story](http://www.authorama.com/english-fairy-tales-16.html),
+shortened down, and Disney-fied a bit (eg no pigs are harmed by wolves).

+The app, or more accurately its tests, were designed to be presented to an audience, so the app itself doesn't have much outward-facing functionality: it's all about the flow of the story, and how its state changes as it progresses.

 ## Installation :pig_nose: